TheGreyhounds/PART1_Booleans/README.md

 type that can only have two possible values: true or false.
 The consequence for this is very broad and very significant.
-If we assume that booleans, representing either on or off states, also represent something significant in the program, say whether or not a video has finished loading, then we can very easily, and very effeciently, create not just linear programs that run from start to finish, but branched programs, that travel down a tree of logic based upon what values the booleans we use take.
+If we assume that booleans, representing either on or off states, also represent something significant in the program, say whether or not a video has finished loading, then we can very easily, and very efficiently, create not just linear programs that run from start to finish, but branched programs, that travel down a tree of logic based upon what values the booleans we use take.